delucis/generals-presentation/slides-03-ferneyhough.md

 <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:
-Introduce quote 1 with revision process information
+- Introduce quote 1 with _TMS I_ revision process information
+- Quote 2 from same text used for cellist in _TMS II_
+- Used twice by F. in his other writings

 --

 <video controls>